The US ambassador to the UN, Nikki Haley, has resigned after only 19 months in the role.

 Though she had previously supported preserving the flag's symbolism of Southern Heritage, the governor signed a bill requiring its removal and the flag was taken down in July 2015.

-Mrs Haley endorsed Florida Senator Marco Rubio during the Republican primary election, and later after he dropped out, threw her support behind Senator Ted Cruz - Mr Trump's final rival before he became the party's nominee.
+For the 2016 presidential bid, Mrs Haley endorsed Florida Senator Marco Rubio during the Republican primary election and after he dropped out, threw her support behind Senator Ted Cruz - Mr Trump's final rival before he became the party's nominee.

-The governor also admonished Mr Trump to release his taxes and criticised his harsh campaign rhetoric throughout the primary election.
+The then-governor also urged Mr Trump to release his tax returns and criticised his harsh campaign rhetoric throughout the primary election.

-Mrs Haley also confronted the then-frontrunner's call to temporarily ban Muslims from the country, adding: "No one who is willing to work hard, abide by our laws, and love our traditions should ever feel unwelcome in this country".
+She also confronted the then-frontrunner's call to temporarily ban Muslims from the country, adding: "No-one who is willing to work hard, abide by our laws, and love our traditions should ever feel unwelcome in this country."

-Mr Trump lashed out by calling the governor "very weak on immigration" and tweeting she was embarrassment to the state.
+Mr Trump lashed out by calling the then-governor "very weak on immigration" and tweeted she was an embarrassment to the state.

 She responded in a tweet: "Bless your heart", which is often viewed as condescending dismissal in the South.